Zeromix9/Server-Creation-Tool/README.md

 4) Configure the server the way you like by editing the settings files (optional).
 5) Start the server and enjoy!

 NOTE: If you need extra help, some servers include a guide in the "Extra" section.
-You can also go to the "Help-Language" tab for additional help.You can also join our group on steam and ask for help about your issue.
+You can also go to the "Help-Language" tab for additional help.
+You can also join our group on steam and ask for help about your issue.

 There is no need to write any commands beside the "quit" command.